 Flexibility is one of the most important requirements of modern business information systems; systems are required to be quickly and inexpensively adaptable to new or changing business processes.
 Model-driven software development (MDSD) meets the demand for increased flexibility through the use of modeling and generator technology.
 However, model-driven approaches are only slowly gaining importance in practical application for a number of reasons:

 The increasing decentralization of energy management due to the growing number of decentralized, renewable generators requires changes to the established communications and power distribution structures.
 These are usually not coverable by existing IT systems - integration in a plug-and-play seldom possible.
 An increasing number of new standards and norms are under development to achieve the interoperability of field devices and control systems.
 OFFIS is actively participating in national and international standardization processes, such as the IEC or the German VDE / DKE.
-The CISE (Center for IT Standards in the Energy Sector) is the OFFIS competence center for automation and network control technology and provides training in standards, support during the implementation of projects and guidance for technology choices by manufacturers, energy suppliers and advisors.
+The CISE (Center for IT Standards in the Energy Sector) is the OFFIS Competence Cluster for automation and network control technology and provides training in standards, support during the implementation of projects and guidance for technology choices by manufacturers, energy suppliers and advisors.

 Jürgen Meister, Norman Ihle, Sebastian Lehnhoff & Mathias Uslar; Application of Smart Grid Technologies; 05 / 2018